 We can’t possibly include everything on every subject covered in our manuals.
 In fact, we caution purchasers in our manuals against assuming that our P&P manuals have everything they could possibly need.
 That, and we caution them to have qualified legal counsel check their work prior to implementing and distributing it.

 Finally, I told Hans we design our products to provide the greatest good for the greatest number.
 It might be prohibitively expensive for many of our customers if we were to tailor the P&P manuals to their unique circumstances.
 We can do that — and have done it — for companies on a for-hire basis.
-Still, many companies, I suspect, purchase our products because they are a low-cost alternative and provide a solid framework for their unique circumstances and documentation requirements.
+Still, many companies, I suspect, purchase our products because they are a low-cost alternative and provide a solid framework for their unique circumstances and documentation requirements of every customer.
 I closed by apologizing to Hans that our product could not meet all of his needs.

 Seen hanging on an office wall: